apache/activemq-artemis/docs/user-manual/en/flow-control.md

 `ActiveMQConnectionFactory.setProducerWindowSize(int
                   producerWindowSize)` method.

-#### Blocking producer window based flow control
+#### Blocking producer window based flow control using CORE protocol

-Normally the server will always give the same number of credits as have been requested.
-However, it is also possible to set a maximum size on any address, and the server will never send more credits than could cause the address's upper memory limit to be exceeded.
+When using the CORE protocol (used by both the Artemis Core Client and Artemis JMS Client) the server will always aim give the same number of credits as have been requested.
+However, it is also possible to set a maximum size on any address, and the server will never send more credits to any one producer than what is available according to the address's upper memory limit.
+Although a single producer will be issued more credits than available (at the time of issue) it is possible that more than 1 producer be associated with the same address and so it is theoretically possible that more credits are allocated across total producers than what is available.
+It is therefore possible to go over the address limit by approximately:

+ '''total number of producers on address * producer window size'''

 For example, if I have a JMS queue called "myqueue", I could set the maximum memory size to 10MiB, and the the server will control the number